 - Hanging down from 12 feet – Distance from the floor 8 feet

 - Hanging down from 13 feet – Distance from the floor 8 feet, 3 inches

 - Etc, 3 inches for every extra foot.

-For a dining table or a kitchen island, the fixture height should be measured from the bottom of the table.
+There are special considerations for a dining table or a kitchen island.
+In these cases the fixture height should be measured from the bottom of the table.
 The light should be 30-34 inches from the bottom of the table.
 It’s a little lower for dining spaces to make them feel more intimate.

 Ceiling Lighting Ideas

-Vaulted ceilings can easily accommodate much taller fixtures.
+Vaulted ceilings are an ideal place for oversized or taller fixtures.
 These can be a great way to really show off your room.
 When you are shopping use search terms like “oversized” and tiered in your search.
 The size requirement can make them more expensive, but they serve as a focal point for your room.